feichai0017/QuillSQL/docs/src/recovery/aries.md

 - **`Transaction`**: Marks the `BEGIN`, `COMMIT`, or `ABORT` of a transaction.
 - **`PageWrite` / `PageDelta`**: Physical/Physiological records describing a change to a page. `PageWrite` contains a full image of the page (used for the first write after a checkpoint, a technique called First-Page-Write or FPW), while `PageDelta` contains only the changed bytes.
-- **`HeapInsert` / `HeapUpdate` / `HeapDelete`**: Logical records describing a high-level heap operation.
+- **`HeapInsert` / `HeapDelete`**: Logical records describing a high-level heap operation.
 These are primarily used for generating precise undo operations.
 - **`Checkpoint`**: A special record that marks a point of partial durability, allowing the log to be truncated.
 - **`CLR` (Compensation Log Record)**: A special record written during recovery to describe an **undo** action.
 CLRs are redo-only and are never undone themselves.